michaelnmmeyer/dharma/readme.md

 to access the bibliography.
 They make a lot of calls to the Zotero API, and Zotero servers are often overloaded, thus we use a proxy that repeats API calls on error, to prevent our builds from failing all the time.

+## Configuration

+The `config` directory holds configuration files that are deployed on our server.
+There is a config file for `nginx`, as well as `systemd` unit files.
+`systemd` tasks are scheduled to run at startup, so nothing special needs to be done after rebooting the server.
+To install all config files, use:

+	make install

+Then, services can be started (or restarted) and stopped with:

+	make start-all
+	make stop-all

+After code modifications, it is typically only necessary to start the `dharma.change` and `dharma.server` tasks, so there are also two `make` targets for that:

+	make start
+	make stop